nimakarimipour/WALAWiki/Getting-Started.md

 Quick Start using Maven Central packages
 ----------------------------------------

-The quickest way to start with WALA is to get the [packages from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.ibm.wala%22) using your build tool of choice (Maven, Gradle, sbt, etc.).
+The best way to use WALA is via the [packages from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.ibm.wala%22) using your build tool of choice (Maven, Gradle, sbt, etc.).
 For an example using Gradle, see the [WALA-start](https://github.com/wala/WALA-start) project, which also contains some example analyses and drivers.

-Note that there are many code examples that only appear in `test` packages in the WALA repository, and you still need to clone the repo to get those.
+Note that there are some code examples that only appear in `test` packages in the WALA repository, and you still need to clone the repo to get those.
 We are working on adding more examples to WALA-start so this becomes unnecessary.

-Also, if you want to use the WALA Dalvik front-end or Scandroid from Maven Central, you need to add the repository `https://raw.github.com/msridhar/maven-jars/mvn-repo/` to your build file, to get a third-party jar that is not yet in Maven Central (this is already done in WALA-start).
-We're also working on fixing this.

 For now, the remainder of this document describes how to pull WALA source from Github and build it.
 As we migrate more examples to WALA-start, the need for building from source should become less and less.